phwillot/holbertonschool-low_level_programming/0x0C-more_malloc_free/README.md

 ### Description of the tasks:

-0. Creates an array of chars, and initializes it with a specific char.

-1. Returns a pointer to a newly allocated space in memory, which contains a copy of the string given as a parameter.
+0. Allocated memory using malloc.

-2. Concatenates two strings.
+1. Concatenates two strings.

+2. Allocates memory for an array of nmemb elements of size bytes each.

-3. Returns a pointer to a 2 dimensional array of integers.
+3. Creates an array of integers.

-4.

-5.
+4. Reallocates a memory block using malloc and free.